cnti-testcatalog/testsuite/AIRGAP.md

 #### Detailed explanation of the air-gap process

-**Step 1:** The air-gap process starts out with tarballing the bootstrap tools, upstream testing tools, and CNFs.
+**Step 1:** The air-gap process starts out tarballing the bootstrap tools, upstream testing tools, and CNFs.
 It does this by:
 * Tarballing any cnf-testsuite internal tools
 * Tarballing the upstream projects' docker images